 If your ancestors were born in another country then you may have their naturalization papers.
 You may also have their alien registration and deportment papers.

 Checking history books and newspaper archives of where they originally lived can give you an insight into their story.

-These can show where they travelled and when.
+These can show where they traveled and when.
 You may have supporting records such as letters and postcards.

 Thank You and Please Leave A Comment

 I hope you enjoyed this article regarding what sources of information at home you may have.
-If you think that this post will be helpful to others then please share it with friends and family using the social media buttons below.
+If you have any questions or comments then please leave a comment below.